-Regular employees earn vacation accrual for each hour in paid status, excluding overtime, at the following rates: from the start of employment to the completion of the fourth year of service at the rate of six and sixty-seven one hundredths (6.67) hours per month of full-time service; from the start of the fifth year of service to the completion of the ninth year of service at the rate of ten (10) hours per month of full-time service; and, after the completion of the ninth year of service, credit shall be granted at the rate of thirteen and thirty-three one hundredths (13.33) hours per month of full-time service.
+Regular employees earn vacation accrual for each hour in paid status, excluding overtime, at the following rates:

+- From the start of employment to the completion of the fourth year of service at the rate of six and sixty-seven one hundredths (6.67) hours per month of full-time service - From the start of the fifth year of service to the completion of the ninth year of service at the rate of ten (10) hours per month of full-time service - From the start of the tenth year of service to the completion of the fourteenth year of service at the rate of thirteen and thirty-three one hundredths (13.33) hours per month of full-time service and, - From the start of the fifteenth year of service at the rate of sixteen and sixty-seven one hundredths (16.67) hours per month of full-time services.

 Employees with previous work experience either with the Court or any other California Superior Court, either before or after the effective dates of the Trial Court Funding Act and the Trial Court Employment Protection and Governance Act, will receive credit for that time served only for purposes of determining their vacation accrual rate when they start employment with the Court.
 For newly hired employees, commencing with the parties' new MOU, employment with Federal, State, City or County agencies within the County of San Luis Obispo will be included for purposes of determining vacation accrual rates.

 - A. The total number of vacation hours which may be accrued is 400 hours.
 Once an employee has accrued this maximum, the employee ceases to accrue vacation until he/she uses vacation and drops below the maximum.
-Accrued, unused vacation will be paid upon termination of employment. - B. An employee must use his/her personal leave day before using a full day of vacation. - C. Employees shall accrue vacation for each year of actual full-time service; provided that permanent part-time employees shall earn and use vacation allowances on an hour for hour accrual basis, up to a maximum of forty (40) hours worked in a week. - D. For purposes of benefit accrual, service shall be defined as all paid work time and all paid leave time. - E. Employees are not eligible to take vacation until after completion of at least six (6) months of court employment.
+Accrued, unused vacation will be paid upon termination of employment. - B. An employee must use his/her personal leave day before using a full day of vacation. - C. Employees shall accrue vacation for each year of actual full-time service; provided that permanent part-time employees shall earn and use vacation allowances on an hour for hour accrual basis, up to a maximum of forty (40) hours worked in a week. - D. For purposes of benefit accrual, service shall be defined as all paid work time and all paid leave time. - E. Employees are not eligible to take vacation until after completion of at least six(6) months of court employment.